-104 In 2021, there are 217 companies without a controlling party, among 4697 listed companies.
-Tian Kunru et al, Shiji Kongzhiren Queshi yu Neiburen Jihuizhuyi Jianchi (实际控制人缺失与内部人机会主义减持) [Absence of Actual Controllers and Insider Opportunism-led Reduction of Shareholdings], 2024(2), Zhengquan Shichang Daobao (证券市场导报) [Securities Market Herald], at 22-32.
+107 In 2021, there are 217 companies without a controlling party, among 4697 listed companies.
+Tian Kunru et al, Shiji Kongzhiren Queshi yu Neiburen Jihuizhuyi Jianchi (实际控制人缺失与内部人机会主义减持) [Absence of Actual Controllers and Insider Opportunism-led Reduction of Shareholdings], 2024(2), Zhengquan Shichang Daobao (证券市场导报) [SECURITIES MARKET HERALD], at 22-32.

-105 In the Baoneng v Vanke seminar case, when Baoneng launched its bid to gain control of Vanke, the target company lacked an actual controller.
-The largest shareholder of Vanke was Huarun Resources, a "National Champion".
+108 In the Baoneng v.
+Vanke seminal case, when Baoneng launched its bid to gain control of Vanke, the target company lacked an actual controller.
+The largest shareholder of Vanke was Huarun Resources, a "National Champion."
 The "National Champion" appointed three representative non-executive directors and at least one independent director to the eleven seats on the board.
 Thus, the largest shareholder's attitude towards the bidder became vital.
+Hua Sheng [华生], Wanke Moshi: Kongzhiquan Zhizheng yu Gongsi Zhili (万科模式:控制权之争与公司治理) [The Vanke Model: Control Rights Dispute and Corporate Governance], Dongfang Chubanshe (东方出版社) [ORIENTAL PUBLISHING HOUSE], 2017, p.1.

-106 It is noteworthy that China's newly amended company law now includes wholly state-owned companies and state-controlled companies under the category of "state-invested companies".
+109 It is noteworthy that China's newly amended company law now includes wholly state-owned companies and state-controlled companies under the category of "state-invested companies".
 This marks a significant change from the previous definition in the Enterprise State-owned Assets Law.
 It indicates China's likely move to relax state-owned asset regulations on companies that are not fully controlled by the state.
 Consequently, for these companies, the state is likely to focus on exercising shareholder rights as outlined in the Company Law.
-This suggests that we may see an increase in campaigns from the SASs in the future, PRC Company Law, supra note 49, art.
+This suggests that we may see an increase in campaigns from the SASs in the future.
+PRC Company Law, supra note 52, art.
 168.

-107 Many Central SOEs are ministerial-level enterprises, but provincial SOEs are at most departmental-level enterprises.
+110 Many Central SOEs are ministerial-level enterprises, but provincial SOEs are at most departmental-level enterprises.
 One of us has pointed out elsewhere the implication of political position of central financial enterprises in China's financial system.
-Katharina Pistor, Guo Li & Zhou Chun, The Hybridization of China's Financial System, in REGULATING THE VISIBLE HAND?
-THE INSTITUTIONAL IMPLICATIONS OF CHINESE STATE CAPITALISM 29-47 (Benjamin L. Liebman & Curtis J. Milhaupt eds., Oxford University Press, 2015).
+Katharina Pistor, Guo Li & Zhou Chun, The Hybridization of China's Financial System, in Regulating the Visible Hand?
+The Institutional Implications of Chinese State Capitalism 29-47 (Benjamin L. Liebman & Curtis J. Milhaupt eds., OXFORD UNIV.
+PRESS, 2015).

-provincial governments that may manifest itself as competition between SOEs/SASs from different provinces.
-108 As such, for our Local SOEs we also code them based on the province in which they are incorporated.
+that may manifest itself as competition between SOEs/SASs from different provinces.111 As such, we code our Local SOEs based on the province in which they are incorporated.

-Thus, in the CSAD we categorize companies as Central SOEs and Local SOEs based on their ultimate ownership structures with Central SOEs assumed to have a higher level of political power than Local SOEs.
-A Central SOE typically refers to a company directly or indirectly owned by the State Council or by bodies like SASAC or MOF delegated by the State Council.
-However, a considerable number of these central SOEs are not publicly listed; instead, often only their subsidiaries are listed.
+Thus, in the CSAD, we categorize companies as Central SOEs and Local SOEs based on their ultimate ownership structures.
+Central SOEs are assumed to have a higher level of political power than Local SOEs.
+A Central SOE typically refers to a company directly or indirectly owned by the State Council or by bodies like State-owned Asset Supervision and Administration Commission (SASAC) or Ministry of Finance (MOF) delegated by the State Council.
+However, a considerable number of these central SOEs are not publicly listed; often only their subsidiaries are listed.
 These subsidiaries remain subject to the supervision of the central government and, therefore, we define Central SOEs as encompassing both officially recognized central SOEs and any listed company directly or indirectly controlled by a central SOE.
 Local SOEs, on the other hand, are companies directly and indirectly owned by local governments, including province-level, city-level, and district-level target companies.
-Based on these definitions, during our sample period, the CSAD has: 118 (76%) activist campaigns targeting privately owned companies; 38 (24%) campaigns targeting SOEs (with 9 (6%) targeting SOEs owned by the central government; and 29 (19%) targeting SOEs owned by local governments).
+Based on these definitions, during our sample period, the CSAD has: 118 (76%) activist campaigns targeting privately owned companies and 38 (24%) campaigns targeting SOEs, with 9 (6%) targeting SOEs owned by the central government and 29 (19%) targeting SOEs owned by local governments.